 The town is also famous for its stargazing, being the first location in which we will get to enjoy Slovakia’s remarkable night sky.
 From there we travel through Slovakia’s most visited and perhaps most beautiful valley, The Valley of Zeleného Plesa, or the Valley of the Green Lake.
 Our journey continues into the mountains, crossing alpine passes and looking down on a collection of Slovakia’s crystal-clear alpine lakes.

-A highlight of the tour is our cultural outing to the medieval town of Levoča, a town with human history and ruins dating back to the stone age.
-Outside of Levoča is the Spiš Castle, among the largest ruined castles in Europe.
-It was originally constructed by the kings of Hungary in the 11th century, however, a mysterious fire destroyed much of the original architecture which was later reconstructed in a more Gothic style.
-Today the castle is a remarkable destination for historians and tourists alike, featuring a museum dedicated to the macabre weapons and torture instruments used by the medieval Hungarian kings.
+A highlight of the tour is our cultural outing to the medieval town of Levoča.
+Levoča is a town with human history and ruins dating back to the stone age.
+Outside of Levoča is the Spiš Castle.
+It is among the largest ruined castles in Europe.
+It was originally constructed by the kings of Hungary in the 11th century.
+A mysterious fire destroyed much of the original architecture which was later reconstructed in a more Gothic style.
+Today the castle is a remarkable destination for historians and tourists alike.
+It features a museum dedicated to the macabre weapons and torture instruments used by the medieval Hungarian kings.

-Finally, we journey to Štrbské Pleso, a ski resort surrounded by an artificial marsh created by the aristocratic architect Karol Móry, who flooded the area in the 1900s to create an atmospheric lake that he hoped would increase the value of his property and manor house.
+Finally, we journey to Štrbské Pleso, a ski resort surrounded by an artificial marsh created by the aristocratic architect Karol Móry.
+Móry flooded the area in the 1900s to create an atmospheric lake.
+He hoped the lake would increase the value of his property and manor house.
 Overall, the Slovakia trek combines places of historic interest with the corners of the High Tatras that to this day remain virtually uninhabited.

 Why You Should Book Now

 Ryder Walker is incredibly excited to offer this new trip through the rugged nature of Slovakia.
 Our most experienced guides and employees have spent the last year exploring the region discovering the most excellent accommodations and exciting hikes.
-We have chosen a route through the High Tatras which reflects both the country’s brooding history, cozy alpine culture, and magnificent natural wilderness!
+We have carefully crafted a route through the High Tatras.
+The tour reflects both the country’s brooding history, cozy alpine culture, and magnificent natural wilderness!